martbetz/martbetz.github.io/the-sound-of-silence.md

 As of **right now**, I've completed both my pre-op and pre-clerking and am awaiting a surgery date.
 While my symptoms have pretty much remained stable in and of themselves, the amount of walking I can do before I get nerve pain and loss of strenth has shrunk down to a few hundred paces.
 I tried to go for a short stroll down the road and back five days ago, and ended up taking a fall&nbsp;— and if I fall, getting back up again is a monumental task.
 I have no idea if the surgery will help at all, if my thoratic issues really *are* something that'll come back to haunt me, or even if there's still something else that's going on in the background.
 I have, however, been refered by my GP for mental crisis support.
 As soon as I have more news, I'll get this pin updated.

-So here I am.
-We could be looking at a compressed nerve in my back that's coincidentally accompanied by benign fasciculations and cramps, or we could be looking at a relentless and terminal illness; only time may truely tell&nbsp;— that is, presuming the axiety and stress don't finish me off regardless.

 <!-- <html>
 <head>
 <style>